top of page

 Spider-Man Season 2

-It's clear now they de-aged DocOck to make Superior Spider-Man less problematic.
+It's clear they de-aged DocOck to make Superior Spider-Man less problematic.
 A lesson learned from Bendis' infamous Ultimate Spider-Man/Wolverine body swap.
-It makes the change much more digestible and the storyline saved what would have been a pretty bland season.
+It makes the change more digestible and saved what would have been a pretty bland season.

 Premiere: Jun 18, 2018